ConstantinoSchillebeeckx/meowcow/README.md

 ## TODO

 - docs
-- make setup: as a list instead of an object e.g. setup: [{name:'x', type:'quantitative', accessor:'x'},{}]
 - readme
 - handle missing data - added a 'missing' option in config
 - help modal for each plot type showing an example SVG - should make this a config option too